Greetings, Kia Ora, Talofa, Mālō ē lelei, Ahn-Nyeong Hah-Seh-Yo, nǐ hǎo

 The school has an established PTA with a hard working committee who are elected at an Annual General Meeting in Term 1 each year.
 All parents or guardians of children attending the school, along with staff, are welcome to attend meetings and are eligible to join the PTA.
-Meetings are held on a regular basis and dates are advised via the school newsletters.
+Meetings are held on a regular basis and dates are advised via the school newsletter.

 Donations have a direct impact on the quality of education we can offer your children.
-Although our school is funded through an Operation Grant which covers fixed running costs, we are very reliant on donations to maintain the standard we expect with extra Teacher hours, Teacher Aides, professional development for staff, computer equipment and new classroom resources.
+Although our school is funded through an Operation Grant, which covers fixed running costs, we are very reliant on donations to maintain the standard we expect, with extra teacher hours, teacher aides, professional development for staff, computer equipment and new classroom resources.

 Please make all payments to our school account number 12-3109-0012383-00.
 It’s important to use your eldest child’s name and customer number as reference.

 Two children $240.00 per annum